 Processions.-The Popish processions are derived from Paganism; and in all the imposing features are exact transcripts of them.
-They vary in different countries, and have different degrees of superstition commingled with them; but in the adorning of the houses with flags and green boughs, and strewing the streets with flowers, and conducting the principal Ecclesiastic, who carries the object of worship, under a magnificent canopy, with crosses, paintings, tapers, and incense, whether it be an image, or a box of relics, or the

-Wafer God, they all agree.
+They vary in different countries, and have different degrees of superstition commingled with them; but in the adorning of the houses with flags and green houghs, and strewing the streets with flowers, and conducting the principal Ecclesiastic, who carries the object of worship, under a magnificent canopy, with crosses, paintings, tapers, and incense, whether it be an image, or a box of relics, or the Wafer God, they all agree.
 The Banner or Image is carried first by a Priest in his Surplice.
 Children follow by couples.
 Then the Exorcist with Holy Water-the Incense Bearer with his smoking censer-next the Cross Bearer with "Ceroferaries."
 The Priests march in pairs.
 The Celebrant walks last of all.
 After the Canopy, the people follow indiscriminately, except that the women and girls are last in the procession.
 At each place where they halt in the road, Indulgences are granted by the Pope's authority to all the motley crowds who form the procession.
-Nine days' devotions are peculiarly of heat when prime that we important and efficacions is the number nine that we then origin; and so important and efficacious is the number nine, are assured, nine Masses performed for nine days are more acceptable to God than twelve Masses for twelve days.
+Nine days' devotions are peculiarly of heathen origin; and so important and efficacious is the number nine, that we are assured, nine Masses performed for nine days are more acceptable to God than twelve Masses for twelve days. than twelve Masses for twelve days.

-Relics .- At Aix la Chapelle, the relics are exposed once in seven years for worship.
+Relics.-At Aix la Chapelle, the relics are exposed once in seven years for worship.
 The following is one of the proclamations which is issued, that the people may make ready to adore them according to the prescribed ritual.

-The head and right arm of Saint Cornelius are to be exposed, by whose mediation may the Lord Jesus preserve you from the falling sickness, and after this life bestow on you the kingdom of heaven!
+"The head and right arm of Saint Cornelius are to be exposed, by whose mediation may the Lord Jesus preserve you from the falling sickness, and after this life bestow on you the kingdom of heaven!
 Amen."

 The translation of Relics is a grand papistical ceremony; and after the Prelate's blessing, they are carried in procession.
 All persons who join the procession are promised plenary indulgences.
-The streets where the procession is to pass are cleansed and ornamented; the houses are decorated with tapestry; the Masshouse and its altars are magnificently embellished; and the Images of the Saints are arranged in order for public adoration.
-The Celebrant, in his robes, goes to the place where the relies are, prays before them kneeling; blesses the incense; incenses the relies thrice, and then they are removed with tapers to the place appointed for their reception.
+The streets where the procession is to pass are cleansed and ornamented; the houses are decorated with tapestry; to pass are cleansed and ornamented; the houses are decorated with tapestry; the Masshouse and its altars are magnificently embellished; and the Images of the Saints are arranged in order for public adoration.
+The Celebrant, in his robes, goes to the place where the relics are, prays before them kneeling; blesses the incense; incenses the relics thrice, and then they are removed with tapers to the place appointed for their reception.
 Music precedes, then the Images of the Saint, next those who carry tapers; then the Ecclesiastics of the order; after whom follow the Prelate in his pontifical robes.
-During the procession two "Thuriferaries" are constantly incensing them; accompanied by a musician singing the praises of the Saint, whose relics the Prelate panied by a musical magning the panies of the Salm, whose test the Fletaness carrying; for neither relics nor images must be carried by laymen.
+During the procession two "Thuriferaries" are constantly incensing them; accompanied by a musician singing the praises of the Saint, whose relics the Prelate is carried by laymen.
+The is carrying; for neither relics nor images must be carried by laymen.
 The legends reported of relics, the miracles which they have performed, and the mode of discovering their genuineness, transcend all the other marvellous absurdities which are imputed to human credulity.
 Two examples will suffice.